 Status: Rare regular spring and fall migrant statewide.
-Locally uncommon casual winter visitor statewide.
+Rare to locally uncommon regular winter visitor statewide.

 Documentation: Specimen: HMM 2822, 27 Oct 1917 Doniphan, Hall Co.

-Changes since 2000: Along with the large increases in numbers of Trumpeter Swans wintering in Nebraska in recent years (Silcock and Jorgensen 2018), Tundra Swans are wintering with Trumpeter Swan flocks in small numbers.
-Traditionally, Tundra Swans were rare Mar and Nov migrants in Nebraska.
+Changes since 2000: Along with the large increases in numbers of Trumpeter Swans wintering in Nebraska in recent years, Tundra Swans have begun wintering with Trumpeter Swan flocks in small numbers.
+Traditionally, Tundra Swans were rare migrants in Nebraska, mostly in Mar and Nov.